symfony/symfony-docs/book/templating.rst

 When ``debug`` mode is enabled (common in the ``dev`` environment) a Twig template will be automatically recompiled when changes are made to it.
-This means that during development you can happily make changes to a Twig template and instantly see its changes without needing to worry about clearing any cache.
+This means that during development you can happily make changes to a Twig template and instantly see the changes without needing to worry about clearing any cache.

 When ``debug`` mode is disabled (common in the ``prod`` environment), however,